 What’s left in the Downtown Rochester, New York area is a bunch of low-paying service jobs.
-These jobs pay minimum wage and provide very little opportunities for growth.
+These jobs pay minimum wage and offer very little opportunities for growth.
 Yet, the City of Rochester thinks that they’re going to get people to move back into the downtown area.

 We have Tower 280, part of the former Midtown Plaza, offering outrageously priced condos.
 Who’s going to afford them while making a pathetic $11.00 per hour?
 As a matter of fact, all the apartments and lofts located downtown are way overpriced.

 The Problem With Living In Downtown Rochester, New York

 Downtown Rochester, New York has got a lot of revitalizing lately, and that’s a good thing.
 They built a new Transit Center, which is much better than waiting in the freezing cold in those horrible bus shelters.
 Many of the old crumbling buildings have been fixed up and looking better than ever.
 And much-needed bicycle lanes have been added, along with a new bike sharing program called Pace.